-- It should be taken into account that the type of animal stored and the storage conditions may affect the process.
+- The type of animal stored and the storage conditions may affect the process.

 Refrigerated storage may have adverse consequences for the process.
-Therefore, shocking is more preferred.
-The sublimation effect in freeze dry technology in freeze-dried taxidermy allows the animal to be stored for a longer period of time.
+Therefore, shocking is preferred.
+The sublimation effect in embalming in freeze-dried taxidermy allows the animal to be stored longer.

 Freeze Dry Process in Taxidermy

-The freeze dryer used for Freeze dry technology is very specially designed products.
-For this reason, it is important to do research and choose the product that suits your needs.
-Liyolife offers freeze dry machine models that automatically manage the entire process and can be used effortlessly on the products you want to store.
+The freeze dryer used for freeze-dry technology is a very specially designed product.
+For this reason, it is important to research and choose the product that suits your needs.

 Advantages and Disadvantages of Freeze Dry Process in Taxidermy

-The most emphasized issue with refrigerated or freeze embalmed animals is that the material must be thawed before processing.
-In the meantime, there is a risk of deterioration of the skin during the procedure.
+The most emphasised issue with refrigerated or freeze-dried taxidermy is that the material must be thawed before processing.
+In the meantime, there is a risk of skin deterioration during the procedure.
 So, what are the advantages of freeze-dried taxidermy?
 Let’s answer for those who are wondering:

-- The biggest disadvantage of freezing using traditional methods is the thawing stage.
-If the process cannot be started before it is completely dissolved, water will come out and cause the animal to deteriorate.
-Prolonged waiting time also causes deterioration on the skin.
-The freeze dry technology removes water from the product by providing a sublimation effect.
-This prevents the product from spoiling.
+- The biggest disadvantage of freeze-dried taxidermy using traditional methods is the thawing stage.
+If the process cannot be started before completely dissolved, water will cause the animal to deteriorate.
+Prolonged waiting time also causes deterioration of the skin.
+The freeze-drying technology removes moisture from the product by providing a sublimation effect.
+This prevents the development from spoiling.

-- There is no color change or deterioration in appearance in the products using Freeze dry.
+- There is no colour change or deterioration in appearance in the products using freeze-dried taxidermy.
 Thus, the realistic appearance of the embalmed animal is preserved.

 - Humidity is one of the most effective factors in the deterioration of products.
 It also has a very negative effect on an animal that is planned to be embalmed.
-As a result of the freeze-dry process, the risk of being affected by moisture is eliminated.
+As a result of the freeze-dried taxidermy process, the risk of being affected by moisture is eliminated.

-While freeze-dried animal stuffing looks quite healthy and functional, its disadvantages are also wondered.
-The freeze drying method requires more energy.
+While freeze-dried taxidermy looks quite healthy and functional, its disadvantages are also wondered.
+The freeze-drying method requires more energy.
 Long drying cycles and high energy costs can increase.
-However, it is a very effective method for high-quality products that need to be stored for a long time.
+However, it is a very effective method for high-quality products that must be stored for a long time.

-In terms of freeze-dried taxidermy, the possibility of storing animals in the long term should be considered.
-In addition, it is emphasized that the machines produced in today’s technology are also developed in energy consumption.
+The possibility of storing freeze-dried pets for a long time should be considered in terms of freeze-dried taxidermy.
+In addition, it is emphasised that the machines produced in today’s technology are also developed in energy consumption.

 Taxidermy is a job that takes time and effort.
 For this reason, the animals most suitable for this process should be embalmed.
-You can come across images of how the process is done for endangered wild animals.
+You can see images of the process for endangered wild animals.
 In addition to wild boar, roe deer, deer, and mountain goat, it is possible to encounter embalming birds.

 Hunters who do this as a hobby also share how embalming can be done.
-However, which animals are suitable for the frozen embalming process is very important for those who want to use this method.
-It is possible to use domestic, wild, or farm animals for freeze-dried animal stuffing.
-The weight of the animal and the features of the freeze dry machine are decisive.
-Bird species, fish may be frozen in this process and may be considered suitable for embalming.
+However, which animals are suitable for frozen embalming is important for those who want to use this method.
+Using domestic, wild, or farm animals for freeze-dried animal stuffing is possible.
+The animal’s weight and the freeze-dry machine’s features are decisive.
+Bird species and fish may be frozen in this process and considered suitable for embalming.

 Preservation of Freeze-Embalmed Animal

-It is of great importance to protect the embalmed animal for long-term use and preservation.
-Necessary pesticides are applied and precautions are taken to prevent it from losing its lively appearance and not losing its hair.
-However, care must be taken to protect the frozen embalmed animal.
-We can list the things to be considered for the protection of embalmed animals as follows:
+Protecting the embalmed animal for long-term use and preservation is of great importance.
+Necessary pesticides are applied, and precautions are taken to prevent it from losing its lively appearance and not losing its hair.
+However, care must be taken to protect freeze-dried taxidermy.
+We can list the things to be considered for the protection of pets, such as freeze-dried dogs or cats taxidermy or animals as follows:

 - The posture of the embalmed animal should not be changed.